-The proposed Walmart Supercenter was analyzed in the Traffic Impact Analysis prepared by Traffic & Mobility Consultants (TMC), included with this submittal.
+The Tire and Lube Express is located within a proposed Walmart Supercenter.
+These uses were analyzed in the Traffic Impact Analysis prepared by Traffic & Mobility Consultants (TMC), included with this submittal.
 All intersections and roadway segments will operate at an acceptable LOS under the proposed conditions.
 Ingress and egress onto the site and on-site circulation patterns have been designed to ensure the safety of patron, employee, and delivery vehicles.

-A Concurrency Impact Analysis of potable water, wastewater, transportation, stormwater, and solid waste is included with this submittal.
-The analysis demonstrates that the proposed Walmart Supercenter will not adversely impact the adopted Level of Service for the City of Alachua's public facilities.
+A Concurrency Impact Analysis of potable water, wastewater, transportation, stormwater, and solid waste for the proposed Walmart Supercenter is included with this submittal.
+The analysis demonstrates that the proposed use will not adversely impact the adopted Level of Service for the City of Alachua's public facilities.